-- 1. Schedule of saved policies from the Fylde Borough Local Plan (As Altered), October 2005 and policies from the Fylde Local Plan to 2032 (as adopted) that are superseded by policies in the Partial Review
+- 1. Schedule of saved policies from the Fylde Borough Local Plan (As Altered), October 2005

 - 2. Housing Trajectory

 - 3. Retail Town, District and Local Centre Boundaries Review

 - 4. Holiday Area(s) Boundary Review

 - 5. Sea Front Area(s) Boundary Review

 - 6. Existing Employment Sites Review

 - 7. Biological Heritage Sites in Fylde

 - 8. Performance Monitoring Framework

 - 9. Evidence Base

-Appendix 1: Schedule of saved policies from the Fylde Borough Local Plan (As Altered), October 2005 and policies from the Fylde Local Plan to 2032 (as adopted) that are superseded by policies in the Partial Review
+Appendix 1: Schedule of saved policies from the Fylde Borough Local Plan (As Altered), October 2005

-This is a schedule of saved policies from the Fylde Borough Local Plan (As Altered) October 2005, which are to be replaced by policies in the new Fylde Local Plan to 2032 (incorporating Partial Review), or are addressed by the National Planning Policy Framework (known as the Framework), or are no longer required.
+This is a schedule of saved policies from the Fylde Borough Local Plan (As Altered) October 2005, which are to be replaced by policies in the new Fylde Local Plan to 2032, or are addressed by the National Planning Policy Framework (known as the Framework), or are no longer required.